 Tsavo West National Park, Kenya

-If you’re yearning for the wilderness and to explore beautiful, rugged scenery while observing some of the world’s most incredible animals, then Tsavo West National Park may be for you.
+If you’re yearning for the wilderness and want to explore beautiful, rugged scenery while observing some of the world’s most incredible animals, then Tsavo West National Park may be for you.
 Situated in southeast Kenya, Tsavo West is one of the country’s largest national parks.
-Covering around 3,000 square miles, it features a huge variety of landscapes – from rolling plains and rocky peaks to dense woodlands and volcanic cones.
+Covering around 3,500 square miles, it features a huge variety of landscapes – from rolling plains and rocky peaks to dense woodlands and volcanic cones.
 Plus, it’s close to the coast, so it’s perfect if you want to hit the beach after your safari.

 2. Lake Malawi